A podcast for the good life

 Jon Beale, PhD

-Dr. Nick Holton's work focuses on helping individuals, teams, businesses, and organizations become better version of themselves through the application of the cutting-edge science of human flourishing, a synergistic development of both peak performance and overall well-being & fulfillment.
+Dr. Nick Holton's work focuses on helping individuals, teams, businesses, and organizations identify, plan for and actualize both their fulfillment and potential through the application of the cutting-edge science of human flourishing and antifragility.

 In addition to reviewing manuscripts for the Journal of Happiness Studies, Dr. Holton is also a member of the American Psychological Association, the Society for Industrial and Organizational Psychologists, the International Positive Psychology Association, and the International Positive Education Network.